 No, lion’s mane mushrooms are not addictive, even if you take them every day.
-Lion’s mane doesn’t have a psychoactive effect and won’t cause a high, and you can stop taking it whenever you choose without any repercussions (although you’ll also stop reaping its benefits).
+Since it doesn’t have psychoactive effects, lion’s mane won’t cause a high, and you can stop taking it whenever you choose without any repercussions (although you’ll also stop reaping its benefits).

 Interested in Trying Lion’s Mane Mushrooms?

 Lion’s mane is generally safe for most people.
-If you want to incorporate the helpful mushroom into your diet, you can do so with our Forij Superfood Granola.
+If you want to incorporate the helpful fungus into your diet, you can do so with our mushroom granola.

 The granola is vegan, gluten-free, packed with nutrients, and delicious.
 What more could you want in a morning bowl of cereal?